Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Overview of contents

 \section{Overview of contents}

+This section provides some commentary and background motivation for the main contents of the paper.
+The reader may wish to return to the present section periodically while reading the rest of the paper.

 The main thrust of this paper is to study differential forms on a geometric incarnation of the graph complex.
-In order to motivate this, we first consider the moduli space of metric graphs, which is closely related to the reduced Outer space of Culler and Vogtmann \cite{CullerVogtmann}, which is the moduli space of marked metric graphs (a marking on $G$ is a homotopy equivalence from a fixed `rose' graph $R_n$ with one vertex and $n$ loops, to $G$).
-Markings play almost no role in what follows.
+For this, we consider a certain moduli space of metric graphs, which is related to both the moduli space of tropical curves \cite{BMV} and Culler and Vogtmann's Outer space \cite{CullerVogtmann}, and then go on to explain how to construct differential forms upon this space.

+A possible point of confusion is the different use of the word ``marking'' in the literature, which can refer to three different things.
+A ``marked graph'' commonly means a graph with external half-edges, corresponding to the moduli space of curves with \emph{marked} points.
+However, we shall not consider any such graphs in this paper, and will therefore not use the term.
+In~\cite{BMV}, a ``marking'' refers to what we shall call a weighting on vertices; finally, in the context of Outer space \cite{CullerVogtmann}, ``marking'' refers to an ordered set of generators in the fundamental group of a graph, which we shall call a ``framing'' in order to avoid conflict with the other notions.